AdobeDocs/experience-manager-65.en/help/assets/use-assets-across-connected-assets-instances.md

 ### Supported file formats {#mimetypes}

-Authors search for images and the following types of documents in Content Finder and use the searched assets in Page Editor.
+Authors search for images and the following types of documents in Content Finder and drag the searched assets in Page Editor.
 Documents are added to the `Download` component and images to the `Image` component.
-Authors also add the remote assets in any custom [!DNL Experience Manager] component that extends the default `Download` or `Image` components.
+Authors may also add the remote assets in any custom [!DNL Experience Manager] component that extends the default `Download` or `Image` components.
 The supported formats are:

 * **Image formats**: The formats that the [Image component](https://www.aemcomponents.dev/content/core-components-examples/library/page-authoring/image.html) supports.
 * **Document formats**: See the [supported document formats](assets-formats.md#supported-document-formats).